StaticcaptureValue: boolean

 A non-negative number.
 The maximum number of

-listeners per EventTarget
+listeners per EventTarget event.

 Zero or more {EventTarget} or {EventEmitter}